colouring-cities/colouring-core/docs/configuring-colouring-cities.md

 - **'initialMapPosition'** (string) - The default latitude and longitude of the map when the page loads.
 - **'initialZoomLevel'** (string) - The default zoom level when the map loads.
+- **'basemapTileUrl'** (string) - URL of basemap, in format accepted by Leaflet, shown under any displayed features.
+Note that default one is using external servers with own [Usage Policy](https://operations.osmfoundation.org/policies/tiles/) - please review it.
+- **'baseAttribution'** (string) - basic attribution, in format accepted by Leaflet, should include basemap attribution, attribution for work of Colouring platform contributors and likely also attribute source of building geometries.
+Default `baseAttribution` always needs to be edited, though it contains part of required attribution for attribute data and default basemap.

 For example, the [JSON file for Colouring London](https://github.com/colouring-cities/colouring-london/blob/master/app/src/cc-config.json) looks like this: